 Understanding the last frontier

 This significantly limits our understanding of the ocean and estuary environments, its spatial and temporal changes are hard to detect and analyze with spot measurements or single vehicles.
-Whether it’s a dredging company wanting to know where and how much of the sediment travels during the delta works, or a non-profit organization worrying how the rainfall may affect drinking water quality in a lake, Big Data provides visibility previously not imaginable.
+Whether it’s a dredging company wanting to know where and how much of the sediment travels during the delta works, or a public water utility worrying how the rainfall may affect drinking water quality in a lake, Big Data provides visibility previously not imaginable.

-After over 10 years of research and development, we believe we cracked the rich data collection problem underwater and our technology leads the way in the affordable Big Data entry at the subsea level.
+After over 10 years of research and development, we believe we cracked the rich data collection problem underwater and our technology leads the way in the affordable Big Data entry under the water surface.
 Big Data, as on surface, will provide companies and institutions working underwater with the knowledge, tools and solutions that will lead to more informed decisions and make their work safer, cost effective and simply a success.

 A big part of Hydromea’s expertise and R&D focus is aimed at miniaturization of the equipment used underwater.
 Our technologies are unique in the sophistication and versatility that go into small-sized products.
 We believe that by bringing down the weight, size and power demand of a device, it suddenly opens up opportunities that before one could only imagine.